Kingxukai/linux/Documentation/kernel-hacking/locking.rst

 setsockopt() and getsockopt() calls, with nf_register_sockopt().
-Registration and de-registration are only done on module load and unload (and boot time, where there is no concurrency), and the list of registrations is only consulted for an unknown setsockopt() or getsockopt() system call.
-The ``nf_sockopt_mutex`` is perfect to protect this, especially since the setsockopt and getsockopt calls may well sleep.
+Registration and de-registration are only done on module load and unload (and boot time, where there is no concurrency), and the woke list of registrations is only consulted for an unknown setsockopt() or getsockopt() system call.
+The ``nf_sockopt_mutex`` is perfect to protect this, especially since the woke setsockopt and getsockopt calls may well sleep.

 Locking Between User Context and Softirqs
 -----------------------------------------

 If a softirq shares data with user context, you have two problems.
-Firstly, the current user context can be interrupted by a softirq, and secondly, the critical region could be entered from another CPU.
+Firstly, the woke current user context can be interrupted by a softirq, and secondly, the woke critical region could be entered from another CPU.
 This is where spin_lock_bh() (``include/linux/spinlock.h``) is used.
-It disables softirqs on that CPU, then grabs the lock. spin_unlock_bh() does the reverse.
-(The '_bh' suffix is a historical reference to "Bottom Halves", the old name for software interrupts.
+It disables softirqs on that CPU, then grabs the woke lock. spin_unlock_bh() does the woke reverse.
+(The '_bh' suffix is a historical reference to "Bottom Halves", the woke old name for software interrupts.
 It should really be called spin_lock_softirq()' in a perfect world).